 In addition to those generic rules, it is important that you consider the ongoing COVID-19 situation.
 Use your judgement to decide whether it is a good time to be hanging around.
 Remember service stations are used by people from all over the country, so the local regulations won't always be the best guideline.

 It doesn't matter whether you're taking photos with the intention of uploading them to this website or not: by carrying out your hobby you are representing all enthusiasts.
 We ask you to be polite and considerate at all times.

 What happens to my photos?

 When you upload a photo to Motorway Services Online, it will appear in the following places:

 - The photo will have its own page on the website, where your name or username will be thanked.

-- The photo will appear in any galleries you add it to.
+- The photo will appear in any of our picture galleries which it has been added to.

-- The photo may be used to illustrate one of our pages.
+- The photo may be used to illustrate one of our content pages.